School Psychology, M.S.

 As sequencing changes, it is highly recommended that students meet with their program advisor to finalize a list of requirements for graduation.

-The Master's Program is designed to be accessible to working students and classes will generally be offered on nights/weekends.
+The Master's Program is designed to be accessible to working students and includes classes offered in late afternoon, evenings and weekends.
 Some classes will also contain web-based components of training.
-The Sixth Year Program also includes late afternoon, evening and weekend coursework along with practica fieldwork during the school day followed by a year-long internship.
-Currently students must complete the program on a full-time basis.
+The Sixth Year Program also includes late afternoon, evening and weekend coursework along with practica fieldwork during the school day followed by a year-long full-time internship.
+Students must complete the program on a full-time basis.

 CSP 532 – Physical Bases for Behavior and Personality – 3 credits

-CSP 533 – Individual Assessment I – 4 credits
+CSP 533 – Individual Assessment I & Lab – 4 credits

-CSP 539 – Mental Health Schools – 3 credits
+CSP 539 – Developmental Psychopathology in Schools – 3 credits

-CSP 540 – Intro to Assessment in Counseling & School Psychology – 3 credits
+CSP 540 – Introduction to Assessment in Counseling & School Psychology – 3 credits

 CSP 550 – Counseling Skills & Techniques – 3 credits